-Right to Build: what is a serviced plot?
+What is a serviced plot?

 A serviced plot is a piece of land that has electricity, water and waste water connections, and access to a public road.

-Right to Build: will I get a suitable plot?
+Will I get a suitable plot?

 This depends on various factors including your location, local council and individual needs.